From the 1980s to EPAct 92

 Since 2003, over 4,500 different fixture models (of all different types) have been MaP tested by MaP-approved laboratories.
-The current database of fixtures numbers 5,000+ different models of all types: single-flush, dual-flush, ULFTs, HETs, tank-type, and commercial flushometer valve/bowl combinations.
+The current databases of fixtures numbers 5,000+ different models of all types: single-flush, dual-flush, ULFTs, HETs, tank-type, and commercial flushometer valve/bowl combinations.
 Overall, the MaP test protocol has been very well-received by consumers, water providers, architects and engineers, specifiers, builders, retailers, and manufacturers alike.
 Many water agencies and municipalities in the U.S. and Canada consider the results of MaP testing when evaluating which toilet models to promote, subsidize, or rebate.

 It is important to note that the U.S. Environmental Protection Agency (EPA) adopted 350g of MaP media (soy bean paste - both cased and uncased specimens are permitted) as the minimum performance threshold for high-efficiency toilets (HETs) promoted within its WaterSense program.
 Furthermore, most water utilities currently adopting toilet replacement rebate and installation programs (with HETs) are also establishing their minimum performance threshold at 350g (some set the criteria as high as 500g minimum).

 The EPA's WaterSense program does not post performance scores for toilet models certified as compliant with its WaterSense specification for tank-type toilets; models are instead simply certified as meeting the WaterSense requirements on a pass-fail basis.
 Those requirements include the 350g threshold and other criteria.
 Independent of WaterSense website, however, this MaP website will continue to report MaP testing results as part of this online database.